-The four faces of the chief legal officer has been added to Bookmarks.
+The four faces of the chief legal officer has been saved

 The four faces of the chief legal officer